Corporate Venture Capital Directory—USA Many Corporates Have Venture Capital Arms Investing in Innovations in Their Sector

-- Lilly Ventures: invests in companies with compelling life science innovations that have the potential to create a pipeline of life changing medicines.
+- Lilly Ventures: invests in life science innovations that have the potential to create a pipeline of life changing medicines.

-- Mass Mutual Ventures: focus includes financial technology, cybersecurity, data analytics, digital health & enterprise software.
+- Mass Mutual Ventures: financial technology, cybersecurity, data analytics, digital health & enterprise software.

-- Nokia Growth Partners: invests in connected enterprise, consumer solutions, connected car, digital health and enabling technologies—in mobile, networks, data or Internet of Things.
+- Nokia Growth Partners: connected enterprise, consumer solutions, connected car, digital health and enabling tech.

 - Northwestern Mutual Life Insurance Ventures: personal finance, health & wellness.

-- Novartis Venture Fund: looks for unmet need and clinical impact, novel proprietary science and understanding of mechanism, management and board experience and capital efficiency in the program.
+- Novartis Venture Fund: looks for unmet need and clinical impact, novel proprietary science.

-- Pfizer Venture Investments: backs therapeutics, platform technologies, diagnostics, drug delivery, pharma services, healthcare IT + technologies impacting drug discovery and development.
+- Pfizer Venture Investments: therapeutics, platform tech, diagnostics, drug delivery, pharma services, healthcare IT.

-- Qualcomm Ventures: interested in anything wireless, but especially virtual reality, the internet of things, robotics, cloud, and wireless health.
+- Qualcomm Ventures: wireless, especially virtual reality, the internet of things, robotics, cloud, and wireless health.

-- Roche Venture Fund: invests to develop commercially successful innovative life science companies that generate financial return to Roche a global pharma company in medicines and in vitro diagnostics.
+- Roche Venture Fund: innovative life science companies for financial return to Roche.

-- Salesforce Ventures: Salesforce’s strategic venture arm focused on creating the world’s largest ecosystem of enterprise cloud companies.
+- Salesforce Ventures: (Salesforce CVC) focused on creating the world’s largest ecosystem of enterprise cloud companies.

-- Slack Fund: early stage investments in a team with a record of success/strong potential; products that improve where & how people work—built for Slack customers or to support developers using the Slack API; with a committed lead investor.
+- Slack Fund: where & how people work—for Slack customers or to support developers using the Slack API.

-- SR One: the venture arm of GlaxoSmithKline and invests globally in emerging life science companies that are pursuing innovative science which will significantly impact medical care.
+- SR One: (GlaxoSmithKline CVC): emerging life science companies pursuing innovations to impact medical care.

-- State Farm Ventures: investing in startups developing technologies and products in order to fulfill customer needs in ways they wouldn’t think possible with their insurance company
+- State Farm Ventures: meeting customer needs in ways they wouldn’t think possible with their insurance company.

-- Tin Shed Ventures: Patagonia’s corporate venture capital fund, which invests in environmentally and socially responsible start-up companies.
+- Tin Shed Ventures: (Patagonia CVC): environmentally and socially responsible start-up companies.

-- Unilever Ventures: invests in young, promising companies, accelerating growth by providing access to Unilever’s global ecosystem, assets and expertise—in personal care and digital.
+- Unilever Ventures: providing access to Unilever’s global ecosystem in personal care and digital.

 PLEASE NOTE: If you make contact with any of these organizations, it would be very kind if you would tell them that you came to know about them through venturefounders.com.
 Thank you.
 You may want to to check out our other helpful directories, especially those on funding.